D-Locke/PhenoAnalysis/README.md

 * parallelize object initialization

 ### Future:
+* avoid having to edit core code for new processes, observables etc.
 * add pdf report generation, with cut-flow tables
 * improve speed by using iterators
 * instead use upROOT for parsing?
 Avoids requirement of ROOT install, libDelphes...